CDC: At least 12 deaths are linked to vaping, disease cases surge by 52%

-contain THC.
+As of now, health officials cannot identify what exactly makes people sick.
+According to the CDC statement, many patients have reported a history of using e-cigarettes that contain THC.
 Some people have reported using THC and nicotine, some – only nicotine.

-the cases have been reported in the age group from 18 to 34, and the rest were reported in patients under 18 years old.
+Currently, the disease is impacting mostly men who have a history of cigarette and vaping use.
+Most of the cases have been reported in the age group from 18 to 34, and the rest were reported in patients under 18 years old.

 According to the CDC, it’s still “too early” to say what exactly is causing the disease, as the officials continue their investigation.
 One of the possible reasons that were pointed out is the mix of nicotine and THC.
 In the meantime, public health officials urge consumers not to use e-cigarettes or other vaping products and also avoid adding any substances there that are not intended by the manufacturer.

 LiveTeam will continue following the developments, check back for updates.